 Prior to each session we will send you a list of study resources.
 These will be a mixture of web pages, short films & documents.
 For each session we will also give you an assignment to complete.
 These assignments will form the basis of discussion when we meet.

-Whilst the online session will be 2 hrs every 3 weeks, we suggest that you will need to give anywhere between 2 to 4 hours & upwards per week to work on your CSA plans as we guide you through the session topics.
+Whilst the online session will be 2 hrs, we suggest that you will need to give anywhere between 2 to 4 hours & upwards per week to work on your CSA plans as we guide you through the session topics.
 The more time you put in the more you will get out!

 This course will ideally be supplemented by you receiving mentoring from a range of organisations.
 We will try to help you find this extra support.

-The corse tutor (Tom) will also be available half a day every week to answer emails & chat on the phone.
+The course tutor (Tom) will also be available half a day every week to answer emails & chat on the phone.

 Course Co-ordinator – Tom O’Kane

 - 7 years setting up & running Cae Tan CSA